alex-y-z/roblox-utils/README.md

 # roblox-utils

-A mishmash of modules ranging from novelty trinkets to genuinely useful doodads for Roblox development.
+A mishmash of strictly typed modules ranging from novelty trinkets to genuinely useful doodads for Roblox development.

 I will let fate decide which is which for now.